Skip navigation

 Department: Northumbria Law School

-Katharine subsequently taught Law of Business Associations to third year undergraduate students on the Exempting Degree and Intellectual Property Law on the Legal Practice Course.
+Katharine previously taught Equity and Trusts on the Graduate Diploma in Law (FT and DL), Law of Business Associations to third year undergraduate students on the Exempting Degree and Business Law and Intellectual Property Law on the Legal Practice Course.

 Katharine Davies